CyVerse-learning-materials/SciApps_guide/step2.rst

      SciApps data page

      ..
 Note::
        Only exampleData (example_data) is available on the data page.
-Analysis results will also be accessible here with random folder names

        |data_web|
 ----